 3.4.2.
 Any endorsement or sign-on requiring the commitment of GPCO resources (money, people, time, etc.) must clearly state the requirements and where the resource will come from.

 4.1 State meetings will be held yearly or more frequently at a location agreed upon by the members at the previous meeting, or by a special call of the Council at its discretion.
 Nominating conventions and meetings to elect state officers must be announced by the Secretary in a newspaper of statewide circulation 15 days before the meeting.
 State meetings are those where party business is conducted.
 The state nominating convention is held in even number years — every two years for the purpose of nominating candidates for public office in Colorado; and every four years for conducting the presidential preference process and selecting delegates to the Green Party of the United States national convention.

 4.2 The Green Party of Colorado Council (referred to as “Council” elsewhere in these bylaws).

 4.2.1.
-The Council is composed of up to four representatives from each local and outreach caucus in Colorado, elected by the members of their respective locals or caucuses in any manner they chose at a regular meeting of that local for terms as long as the local approves, as well as the two state co-chairs, all other state party officers, and the representatives and alternates to the Green Party of the United States.
-Locals will also define their own recall or removal process.
-Council representatives must have email access and agree to read and respond to Council emails at least once within any ten-day period.
+The Council is composed of up to four representatives from each local and outreach caucus in Colorado, elected by the members of their respective locals or caucuses in any manner they chose at a regular meeting of that local or caucus for terms as long as the local or caucus approves, as well as the two state co-chairs, all other state party officers, and the representatives and alternates to the Green Party of the United States.
+Locals and caucuses will also define their own recall or removal process.
+Council representatives must have email access and agree to read and respond to Council emails at least once within any seven-day period.
 The Council may also be referred to as the Steering Committee or Central Committee of the Green Party of Colorado for compliance with state law.
 If an individual is already a delegate from a local or outreach caucus, they cannot serve as a delegate for another local or caucus at the same time (one person, one vote).

 4.2.2.
 The Council will meet and make decisions between state meetings by means determined by council.